ShadovvMoon/Shark/README.md

 # Shark
-A marking tool for CSSE1001 assignments
+An interactive tool to help mark assignments for a course I tutor at the University of Queensland.

+## Setup